seay28/datasharingframework.github.io/docs/src/develop/guides/creating-activity-definitions.md

 ---
-title: Creating an ActivityDefinition
+title: Creating ActivityDefinitions
 icon: creative
 ---

-### Creating an ActivityDefinition
+### Creating ActivityDefinitions

 This guide will teach you how to create an ActivityDefinition based on the [dsf-activity-definition](https://github.com/datasharingframework/dsf/blob/main/dsf-fhir/dsf-fhir-validation/src/main/resources/fhir/StructureDefinition/dsf-activity-definition-1.0.0.xml) profile for your process plugin.
 It is divided into steps for each of the main components of ActivityDefinitions: